-2 trips to NKorea with top US diplomat, 18 years apart
+2 trips to North Korea with top US diplomat, 18 years apart

 Pompeo was greeted by North Korean dignitaries and boarded a Mercedes limousine.
 We climbed aboard a Chevy van, identified by logos on the spare tire and driver's console as "The American Road."
 The driver, whether or not he spoke or understood English, was non-communicative, so our questions about "The American Road" went unanswered.

 Pyongyang had changed a lot in two decades.
 There were more tall buildings and more vehicles, but certainly still far fewer than in other world capitals.
-Also different were the smartly uniformed female traffic cops who had once directed a miniscule number of cars with precision gestures.
+Also different were the smartly uniformed female traffic cops who had once directed a minuscule number of cars with precision gestures.
 They had moved from the middle of intersections to the corners, apparently due to the installation of stoplights.

 After a winding drive past grandiose memorials, museums, government offices and revolutionary billboards, we arrived at the city's main hotel for foreign visitors, the Koryo International, where many of us had stayed when Albright visited in 2000.
 The hotel re-opened last year after a renovation aimed at ridding it of its Soviet-style appearance, with gleaming marble floors and walls.
 The elevators, however, remained as slow as they had been 18 years earlier.